 This may make measuring very difficult, as you will constantly be changing your regular sleeping schedule.
 You should try and measure at the same time after roughly the same amount of sleep, so try and map out the ideal day for this according to your schedule.

-For all shift workers, you may experience more temperature fluctuations and thus more red (for Prevent) and Pink (for Plan) days, as the app may struggle in confirming ovulation and has a high safety requirement on a green day.
-Adding in LH testing may help the app pinpoint ovulation, and may help the app give more green days.
+As a shift worker, you may experience more temperature fluctuations and with that, more red (for Prevent) and brown (for Plan) days, as the app may struggle in confirming ovulation and has a high safety requirement on a green day.
+Adding in LH testing may help the algorithm pinpoint ovulation, and may help the algorithm give more green days.
 You can buy them in our webshop.

 If you feel that you do not fit in with the above examples, please feel free to send us an email and make sure to explain your typical work and sleep schedule (on a day to day basis would really help us give you a detailed answer).